AdGem/aws-codebuild-docker-images/README.md

+# AdGem Fork

+We are currently maintaining a fork of the official images so we can use PHP 8.0.0+ versions.
+The default AWS images are capped at 8.0.0.

+To build and push the custom adgem image:

+Update with latest from upstream:

+    git pull upstream master

+Build the ubuntu 5.0 image

+    cd ubuntu/standard/5.0
+    docker build -t aws/codebuild/standard:5.0 .

+Push it to AWS ECR

+    aws ecr get-login-password | docker login --username AWS --password-stdin ${AWS_ACCOUNT_ID}.dkr.ecr.us-east-2.amazonaws.com docker tag aws/codebuild/standard:5.0 ${AWS_ACCOUNT_ID}.dkr.ecr.us-east-2.amazonaws.com/adgem/codebuild/standard:5.0
+    docker push ${AWS_ACCOUNT_ID}.dkr.ecr.us-east-2.amazonaws.com/adgem/codebuild/standard:5.0

+We will remove this fork and return to the standard images once AWS updates them.

 # AWS CodeBuild curated Docker images

 This repository holds Dockerfiles of official AWS CodeBuild curated Docker images.
 Please refer to [the AWS CodeBuild User Guide](http://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref.html) for list of environments supported by AWS CodeBuild.